MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/resolve-issues-with-shared-mailboxes.md

 If you see error messages when creating or using a shared mailbox, try these possible solutions.

-## Issues with creating shared mailboxes
+## Error when creating shared mailboxes
 <a name="bkmk_Fix"> </a>

 If you see the error message, **The proxy address "smtp:<shared mailbox name\>" is already being used by the proxy addresses or LegacyExchangeDN of "\<name>".
 Please choose another proxy address**, it means you're trying to give the shared mailbox a name that's already in use.
 For example, let's say you want shared mailboxes named info@domain1 and info@domain2.
 There are two ways to do this: